 We have a nursery facility on the main level for infants and toddlers up to 4 years old.
 Our team of volunteers provide a safe and caring environment so parents can be worry-free during both service times.
 Parents are asked to sign their children in and out and provide instructions to help us meet their needs.

-Cadets is a place where Leaders share the joy and wisdom of Christlike living with boys aged 9-15 years every other Friday evening, September – May, from 7-9 pm in Nobleton at the United Church Building.
+Cadets is a place where Leaders share the joy and wisdom of Christlike living with boys aged 9-15 years every other Friday evening, September – May, from 7-9 pm in Bolton at the Immanuel Reformed Church Building.
 This is done through Bible Study, crafts, projects, games and merit badge achievement awards.
 The Cadets are affiliated with the Calvinist Cadet Corps.

-Comprised of girls aged 9-15 years, Kingdom Seekers meets every other Friday evening, September – May, from 7-9 pm in Nobleton at the United Church Building.
+Comprised of girls aged 9-15 years, Kingdom Seekers meets every other Friday evening, September – May, from 7-9 pm in Bolton at the Immanuel Reformed Church Building.
 Every season a badge is completed as a group, and the girls are encouraged to work on earning additional ones in their spare time.
 In addition to Bible Study, girls participate in team building and develop skills through badge work and fun crafts.

 Our theme is “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”
 (Matthew 6:33)

 Young People Society meets every Sunday evening and alternates between Bible Study at the church and Coffeehouse hosted at the homes of congregational members.
 Young Peoples is open to youth aged 16+.
 During the summer months, Young Peoples meet every Wednesday night at 7:00pm for volleyball, location to be announced.

 Please note our church abides by a strict Abuse Prevention Policy and all volunteers working with children have completed a Vulnerable Sector Check.

 For more information regarding our Abuse Prevention Policy, please contact the church directly.